mmastrac/clitest/doc/src/basic-usage.md

 ## Running Tests

-To run tests using clitest, use the following command:
+To run tests using `clitest`, just pass the tests files to the `clitest` command:

 ```bash
 clitest [options] [test-file] [test-file] ...